MaxHalford/maxhalford.github.io/content/blog/pandas-tricks.md

 | Germany   | rain      |
 | Germany   | sun       |

-In this case, we might want to extract the time since each event within each country.
-We can this via a `groupby`:
+In this case, we might want to extract the time since each event, within each country.
+We can so via a `groupby`:

 ```py
 pd.concat(